-Since discriminatory gender stereotypes may vary depending on the decision maker's individual characteristics, we investigate the impact of judges' subjectivity on the outcome of domestic violence cases.
-In particular, we focus on the effect of a judge's gender on their decisions, documenting a sizeable and significant gender conviction-rate gap specific to domestic violence cases.
-We also analyze two possible forces driving this difference.
+To quantitatively contrast these two views, we investigate whether female and male judges differ in their rulings of domestic violence cases in the state of São Paulo, Brazil.
+In particular, we document a sizeable and significant gender conviction-rate gap, suggesting that judges' individual characteristics are correlated with their decision-making process.
+By leveraging the text analysis of the entire sentence, we also examine two forces driving this difference: gender-based differences in evidence interpretation and gender-based sentencing criteria.
 At the end, we discuss the consequences of this gender conviction-rate gap beyond the Trial Court, analyzing the outcome of domestic violence cases in the Appeals Court and the recidivism behavior of these cases' defendants.
 We find that the Trial Judge's gender has no effect on these outcomes.

-These results are connected to our finding that female judges invest more effort than their male peers when analyzing domestic violence cases.
+The result on Appeals Court outcomes is surprising because conviction decisions are more frequently appealed and reversed \citep{possebom_crime_2023}.
+Consequently, one may have expected female judges to face more appeals and reversals than their male peers.
+To understand why this is not the case, we also investigate intermediate judicial outcomes: number of words per sentence, scheduled hearings, and judicial documents.
+We find that the averages of these outcomes are larger for female judges than for their male peers when analyzing domestic violence cases, possibly suggesting that female judges invest more resources when presiding over this type of case.}

-To do this, we collect data from São Paulo, Brazil, between 2011 and 2019 and compare conviction rates by the presiding judge's gender after controlling for the judge's career characteristics and fixed effects for pairs of court district and quarter of case assignment.
-Cases' characteristics and potential outcomes are independent of the presiding judge's gender because, as mandated by law, cases are randomly allocated to judges within each court district in Brazil.
+To implement these analyses, we collect data from São Paulo, Brazil, between 2011 and 2019 and compare conviction rates by the presiding judge's gender after controlling for the judge's career characteristics and fixed effects for pairs of court district and quarter of case assignment.
+Case characteristics and potential outcomes are independent of the presiding judge's gender because cases are, as mandated by law, randomly assigned to judges within each court district in Brazil.
 Hence, the gender conviction-rate gap captures differences in decision criteria among judges of different genders.